 A study published in the Annals of Family Medicine found that people with higher BMIs were the least hydrated.
 The study suggested that water is an essential nutrient and may play as big of a role in weight loss as food and exercise.
-Another study published in Obesity found that overweight adults who drank 16 ounces of water a half an hour before their meals lost three more pounds than those who didn’t, and 9 pounds at the end of 12 weeks.
+Virginia Tech researchers found that overweight adults who drank 16 ounces of water a half an hour before their meals lost three more pounds than those who didn't, and 9 pounds at the end of 12 weeks.

 Replacing caloric and sugary beverages such as soda, fruit juice, and sweetened iced teas with water can also help boost weight loss, White says.

 Bottom Line: Shoot for 64 ounces of water.

 Although everyone has their own individual hydration needs, shooting for 64 ounces is a good place to start.
 Let your thirst be your guide; if you're still parched after 8 glasses, feel free to drink more (just don't go overboard).